AI Programme Management – Adapting Programme Leadership for AI Delivery

 Many AI delivery challenges are symptoms.
 The causes are often introduced upstream during the Discovery and Design stages of the AI Transformation Process.

-3. What This Means for AI Programme Management
+3. What This Means

 AI does not require a new programme management discipline.